antoniou79/BladeRunnerSubtitles/README.md

 ## fontCreator (grabberFromPNG##BR)
 (requires python image library *PIL*)
-A tool to support the creation of a font file (FON) for use with (currently) a modified version of ScummVM's BladeRunner engine (WIP) in order to resolve various issues with the available fonts (included in the game's own resource files).
-These issues include alignment, kerning, corrupted format, limited charset and unsupported characters -- especially for languages with too many non-latin symbols in their alphabet.
+A tool to support __both__ the extraction of fonts from the game __and__ the creation of a font file (FON) for use with (currently) a modified version of ScummVM's BladeRunner engine (WIP) in order to resolve various issues with the available fonts (included in the game's own resource files).
+These issues include alignment, kerning, corrupted format, limited charset and unsupported characters -- especially for languages with too many non-Latin symbols in their alphabet.
 This font tool's code is based off the Monkey Island Special Edition's Translator (https://github.com/ShadowNate/MISETranslator).
 Usage:
 ```
+Syntax A - To export game fonts:
+python2.7 grabberFromPNG17BR.py -ip <folderpathForMIXFiles>

+Syntax B - To create subtitle font:
-python2.7 grabberFromPNG17BR.py <imageRowPNGFilename> <targetFONfilename> <minSpaceBetweenLettersInRowLeftToLeft> <minSpaceBetweenLettersInColumnTopToTop> <kerningForFirstDummyFontGlyph> <whiteSpaceWidthPx>
+python2.7 grabberFromPNG17BR.py -im <imageRowPNGFilename> -om <targetFONfilename> -pxLL <minSpaceBetweenLettersInRowLeftToLeft> -pxTT <minSpaceBetweenLettersInColumnTopToTop> -pxKn <kerningForFirstDummyFontLetter> -pxWS <whiteSpaceWidthInPixels>
 ```
-The tool also __requires__ an overrideEncoding.txt file to be in the same folder as the tool's source (.py) file.
+This tool also __requires__ an overrideEncoding.txt file to be in the same folder as the tool's source (.py) file.
 The overrideEncoding.txt is a text file that contains the following:
-1. The name of the ascii codepage that should be used for the character fonts (eg windows-1253).
+1. The name of the ASCII codepage that should be used for the character fonts (eg windows-1253).
 2. A string with all the printable characters that will be used in-game, from the specified codepage.
 Keep in mind that:
     * The first such character (typically this is the '!' character) should be repeated twice!
     * All characters must belong to the specified codepage.
-    * The order that the characters appear in the string should match their order in the ascii table of the codepage.
+    * The order that the characters appear in the string should match their order in the ASCII table of the codepage.
     * You don't need to use all the characters in the specified codepage.
-    * For any special characters that don't appear in the target codepage (eg ñ, é, í, â don't appear in the Greek codepage), you'll have to decide on an ascii value for them (one not used by another character that will appear in-game).
+    * For any special characters that don't appear in the target codepage (eg ñ, é, í, â don't appear in the Greek codepage), you'll have to decide on an ASCII value for them (one not used by another character that will appear in-game).
-    In the all-characters string you should use as placeholders the actual characters from the specified codepage that correspond to these ascii values you have selected, and in the proper order.
+    In the all-characters string you should use as placeholders the actual characters from the specified codepage that correspond to these ASCII values you have selected, and in the proper order.
     * The text file should be saved in a UTF-8 encoding (no BOM)
     * There is a sample of such file in the source folder for the fontCreator tool
 3. A list of comma separated tuples that specifies a characters and its manually set kerning (x-offset) in pixels.
 Kerning can have integer (positive or negative) values.
 This list is optional and can be skipped if you put a '-' instead of a list.